VSSSLeague/VSSReferee/README.md

 ## Usage
 After compilation, simply run the binary at the `bin` folder using the `./VSS-Referee` command at the terminal.
-**Remember to change the JSOn file to adjust the parameters for your need!**
+**Remember to change the Json file to adjust the parameters for your need!**

 ## Modules explanation
 Currently, the VSS-Referee have 3 modules inside it: